jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

+preventive or reactive measures), to prepare network and business operations for the future occurrence of a ransomware or similar event.
+17
-preventive or reactive measures), to prepare network and business operations for the future occurrence of a ransomware or similar event.172021 Cyber Threat Intelligence ReportSpotlight: On the edge of securityEdge devices such as Internet of Things (IoT) objects, switches and routers operate at the boundary of a network to control data flowing in and out of the organization.
-At the border between IT and OT environments, they are critical to OT securitybreaches can mean direct access into OT environments, completely bypassing IT networks.But low rates of network monitoring52 make it difficult for OT incident responders to identify attack vectors and causes of intrusionand unable to advise on how to secure OT systems.
-As a result, securing edge devices has become as important as securing ICS themselves.Policy matters.
-On December 4, 2020, former President Trump signed the Internet of Things Cybersecurity Improvement Act of 2020\.53 The act encourages government agencies to work collaboratively so that IoTsecurity policies are consistent with National Institute for Standards and
+2021 Cyber Threat Intelligence Report
+Edge devices such as Internet of Things (IoT) objects, switches and routers operate at the boundary of a network to control data flowing in and out of the organization.
+At the border between IT and OT environments, they are critical to OT securitybreaches can mean direct access into OT environments, completely bypassing IT networks.
+But low rates of network monitoring52 make it difficult for OT incident responders to identify attack vectors and causes of intrusionand unable to advise on how to secure OT systems.
+As a result, securing edge devices has become as important as securing ICS themselves.
+Policy matters.
+On December 4, 2020,
+former President Trump signed the Internet of Things Cybersecurity Improvement Act of 2020\.53 The act encourages government agencies to work collaboratively so that IoT security policies are consistent with
+National Institute for Standards and
 Technology (NIST) recommendations.54
 The law promises greater security for edge